TrongKiennn/Final_Project/README.md

    - Each function and class includes comments detailing its functionality for improved code readability.

 - **Advantage Topic**
-   - Use NavigationView to navigate between pages.
+   - Update table status in real-time: Automatically change the table's status to "observe" one hour before an event.
-   - Export bills to PDF files.
+   - Upload image files to Supabase, retrieve their URLs by calling the Supabase API.

 - **Teamwork - Git Flow (10%)**
    - The team uses **GitHub** and **Trello** to organize and track development: